10 TIPS TO RELIEVE OSTEOARTHRITIS

 A better solution would be to use your closet to hang clothes.
 Garments will come right off the hangers with just a tug.

 All arthritis patients usually experience pain daily.
-The use of pain relievers can effective in relieving or eliminating pain for a period of time.
+The use of pain relievers can be effective in relieving or eliminating pain for a while.

 In as little as 15 minutes, they can help relieve pain and suffering in the affected joints.

-Keep some pills and cremes in your home, car, and purse so that you will always have some form of medication in reach.
+Keep some pills and creams in your home, car, and purse so that you will always have some form of medication in reach.

 Walking aids help to reduce the weight that you put on the affected areas.

-Devices such as knee braces, crutches, or canes contribute greatly in getting around.
+Devices such as knee braces, crutches, or canes contribute greatly to getting around.

 The less pressure you apply to your joints, the less pain you should feel.